Partitioning a Planar Graph into two Triangle-Forests: Graphs on surfaces

-We thank Bobby Miraftab and Sandra Kiefer for fruitful discussions and the organizers and participants of the Tenth Annual Workshop on Geometry and Graphs, 2023 at Bellairs Research Institute for a great atmosphere.
+We thank Meike Hatzel, Bobby Miraftab, and Sandra Kiefer for fruitful discussions and the organizers and participants of the Tenth and the Eleventh Annual Workshop on Geometry and Graphs, 2023 and 2024 at Bellairs Research Institute for a great atmosphere.

 KK is supported by the Spanish Research Agency through grants RYC-2017-22701, PID2019-104844GB-I00, PID2022-137283NB-C22 and the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M) and by the French Research Agency through ANR project DAGDigDec: ANR-21-CE48-0012.